nferdazel/fWeather/README.md

 - [ ] added soon

 ## Note
-If you have any idea about what to do, please create new branch upon this repository.
+If you have any idea about what to do, please apply patches to the provided branches.

 ## Screenshot
 Currently not available.